f-alizada/arcade/Documentation/Maestro/New-Inter-Branch-Merge-Approach.md

 Example of the PR: https://github.com/dotnet/sdk/pull/41440

 Current flow of creating the PR is based on Web-Hooks.
-Repository in order to onboard to use inter-merge automated flow had to add the object in subscritions list of [subscriptions file](https://github.com/dotnet/versions/blob/616bf3daa90677d8315954f6477f9c78045e0f0f/Maestro/subscriptions.json):
+Repository, in order to onboard to use inter-merge automated flow, had to add the object in subscritions list of [subscriptions file](https://github.com/dotnet/versions/blob/616bf3daa90677d8315954f6477f9c78045e0f0f/Maestro/subscriptions.json):

 ```JSON
 {